protocol/launchpad/docs/libp2p/distributed-networking-solutions.md

 ---
-description: The Problems & Modular Solutions of Libp2p
+description: The Problems & Modular Solution of Libp2p
 ---